adritatori/adritatori/README.md

 - 👋 Hi, I’m @adritatori
 - 👀 I’m interested in Frontend development and compitative programming
-- 🌱 I’m currently learning Js and C/C++
+- 🌱 I’m currently focused learning Js and C/C++
-- 💞️ I’m looking to collaborate on Creating brilliant Js projects and paraticipating in many cp contest.
+- 💞️ I’m looking to collaborate on Creating brilliant Js projects and practcing for cp contests.
 - 📫 you can reach me at my gmail adritatori456@gmail.com

 <!---